varnishcache/varnish-cache/doc/sphinx/phk/legacy.rst

 I guess I should say "legacy-modems" ?

-Big-endianess, storing they bytes the sensible way for hex-dumps, is rapidly becoming legacy, as the final old HP and SUN irons are finally become eWaste.
+Big-endianess, storing the bytes the sensible way for hex-dumps, is rapidly becoming legacy, as the final old HP and SUN irons are finally become eWaste.

-Objectively there is no difference of merit between little-endian and big-endian, the most successful computers of all time fall equally into one or the other, and the consolidation towards little-endian is more "It's not important" than anything else.
+Objectively there is no difference of merit between little-endian and big-endian, the most successful computers architectures of all time picked equally one or the other, and the consolidation towards little-endian is driven more by *"It's actually not that important"* than by anything else.

 But we still have a bit of code which cares about endianess in Varnish, in particular in the imported `zlib` code.

 For a while I ran a CI client on a WLAN access point with a big-endian MIPS-processor.
-But with only 128MB RAM the spurious error rate made too much noise.
+But with only 128MB RAM the spurious error rate caused too much noise.

-Nothing has been proclaimed "Legacy" more often and with more force than the IBM mainframe, but they are still around, keeping the books balanced, like they have for half a century.
+Nothing has been proclaimed "Legacy" more often and with more force, than the IBM mainframe, but they are still around, keeping the books balanced, as they have for half a century.

-And because they were born with variable length data types, IBM mainframes are big-endian, and because we in Varnish care about portability, you can also run Varnish Cache on your IBM mainframe.
+And because they were born with variable length data types, IBM mainframes are big-endian, and because we in Varnish care about portability, you can also run Varnish Cache on your IBM mainframe:

-Thanks mainly to Ingvar, there are "s390x" architecture Varnish packages if you need them.
+Thanks to Ingvar, there are "s390x" architecture Varnish packages if you need them.

 So I reached out to IBM's FOSS-outreach people and asked if we could